d4n3sh/thedaneshproject/content/posts/2007-02-22-mkfifo-linux-command.md

 _&#8220;cat name-pipe | while read line i; do rm -f $i; done&#8221;_ this will delete the files passed.
 At this point the &#8220;test-pipe&#8221; will be empty. _&#8220;cat test-pipe&#8221;_ will come up blank.

-I&#8217;ve added a screen-shots of the above in action on the next page.
+I've added a screen-shots of the above in action on the next page.
 Check it out.

-I&#8217;m not a Linux guru yet, so guys if my information not accurate or if there is a better way to improve my example please feel free to comment.
+I'm not a Linux guru yet, so guys if my information not accurate or if there is a better way to improve my example please feel free to comment.

 <!--more-->